andrewbackes/andrewbackes/_posts/2017-06-05-building-a-patio.md

 ![stump](/assets/images/patio/stump4.jpg)

 Yup, I had to call and extend my rental.
-After around 5 and a half hours, I finally had to stump removed.
-But there were roots going out for days:
+After around 5 and a half hours, I finally got to stump removed.
+But there were roots everywhere:

 ![stump](/assets/images/patio/stump5.jpg)